Dilant/B2METutorial/src/en/early-access-status/README.md

 Since neither game mechanism nor level design is finalized, **the leaderboards would be reset without any prior notice during the early access period.** Remember to record your runs, and don't be crazy about hitting a leaderboard.

 :::

+### `0.15.8b3`

+- Force applied when rolling diagonally is increased from 1.207x to 1.414x
+- A player can get and submit a higher score easily, so the leaderboards are kept

 ### `0.11.3b1`